shimpe/expremigen/README.md

  * lag (rubato),
  * volume (pppp to fffff, crescendo, decrescendo)
  * tempo (rallentando, accelerando)
+ * midi control changes and pitchbend

 Specification of properties like note values or durations is done using a library of patterns.
 Each pattern can generate numbers according to its specifications.
 Patterns internallly use python generators to avoid memory and time explosion when you specify patterns with very large repeat values.
-These patterns are modeled after the more or less equivalent concept in supercollider.
+These patterns are modeled after the more or less equivalent concept in [supercollider](http://supercollider.github.io/).

 Animations of properties are implemented by leveraging an extensive animation library (pyvectortween) which has ample possibilities for